 Introduction: Qu’est-ce que la connectivité?

-Connectivity is becoming the new “integration”, the inherently nebulous integration of/with transport, which lay at the core of much Blairite transport policy.
+Connectivity is becoming the new “integration”.
+Integration was the inherently nebulous integration of/with transport, which lay at the core of much Blairite transport policy.
 Perfect only for managing divisive policy agendas, by allowing everyone to speak the same word but hear their own preferred interpretation.

 Broadly, connectivity is “the state of being connected or interconnected”.
 What may be less obvious to Anglo-American readers – precisely because it is so inherent, so intuitive – is that state is itself a function of epistemology, of knowing.
 Causal epistemology, the dominant form in the Anglo-American world, is necessarily temporal – objects interact over time.
 And humans may reasonably perceive their existence as a temporal continuum – if only to maintain agency over their constantly regrowing organic forms.
 But observation and existence are more obviously described in spacetime – temporal and spatial – and connectivity might reasonably be considered in spatial terms.